facebookexperimental/MIRAI/documentation/DeveloperGuide.md

 Running `cargo build` will produce a binary at `target/debug/mirai`.

-Unfortunately cargo build sets the dynamic library load path (rpath) that is linked into the binary to a path that is invalid a when the binary is run.
+Unfortunately cargo build sets the dynamic library load path (rpath) that is linked into the binary to a path that is invalid when the binary is run.
 If you run the binary via cargo `cargo run -- <args>` then cargo overrides the bad rpath by providing the correct path in the environment variable `DYLD_LIBRARY_PATH`.

 If you run without using cargo, you'll need to set the variable yourself, or you can create a handy alias for the binary